-- To be eligible for admission to a distance education/blended program, an applicant must first meet the minimum admission requirements, as described above in this catalog (See Admissions section above). - Be a resident of the state of California (or be a resident of the state of Texas applies only to MRI diploma program applicants); - Present an electronic copy of a valid government issued ID card to their Admissions Representative; and - Pass an online orientation course verifying hardware, software, and computer literacy requirements, confirming the ability to be successful in a virtual classroom environment.
+- To be eligible for admission to a distance education/blended program, an applicant must first meet the minimum admission requirements, as described above in this catalog (See Admissions section above). - Be a resident of a state in which CBD College is permitted to deliver distance education (see State Authorization of Distance Education Outside of California section of the catalog); - Present an electronic copy of a valid government issued ID card to their Admissions Representative; and - Pass an online orientation course, inclusive of distance education readiness assessment, verifying hardware, software, and computer literacy requirements, confirming the ability to be successful in a virtual classroom environment.